filippo-ferrando/arduino-qrng/README.md

 # arduino-qrng
-"Quantum" random noise generator with an Arduino 1
+"Quantum" random number generator with an Arduino 1